 |---|---|

-| Anyone | Accept emails from any sender |
+| Anyone | Accept emails from any sender.
+Only available when using the Workflow’s default ID-based address. |

 | Anyone in Organization | Only accept emails from users who are members of your Cassidy organization |